srobo-legacy/comp-ranker/docs/introduction.rst

 The League Points algorithm
 ----------------------------

+League points are awarded such that the winnig team earns ``2 * num_zones`` points and each subsequent place below earns two points less.
+When there are teams in every zone, the team in last place thus earns 2 points.

-The basic league points algorithm is as follows.
-Each match is worth 20 league points in total, between all 4 teams.
-8 points are awarded to the team in 1\ :sup:`st` place, 6 to the team in 2\ :sup:`nd` place, 4 to the team in 3\ :sup:`rd` and 2 to the team in last place.
+For example, in a four-zone arena, in a match between 4 teams: 8 points are awarded to the team in 1\ :sup:`st` place, 6 to the team in 2\ :sup:`nd` place, 4 to the team in 3\ :sup:`rd` and 2 to the team in last place.

 In case of a tie, the points between tied teams are divided evenly.
 For instance, in a 2-way tie for 1\ :sup:`st` place, there are a total of (8 + 6 =